nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Overview

-**InternBuddy** is an offline desktop application for university students studying a STEM major to manage the contacts of companies that they are potentially applying or have already applied for internships.
+**InternBuddy** is an offline desktop application for university students pursuing a STEM major to manage the contacts of companies that they are potentially applying for or have already applied for internships.

 **InternBuddy** allows users to:
 * store and manage companies' contact information for various internship applications.